ribtoks/code-jamming/_posts/2018-03-01-migrate-wordpress-to-jekyll.md

 find . -type f \( -name '*.jpg' -o -name '*.png' -o -name '*.jpeg' \) -exec mogrify -resize 1500x1500\> -quality 90 {} \;
 ```

-I used `mogrify` command from [ImageMagic](https://www.imagemagick.org) in order to scale down images and reduce their quality to 90% which is more than enough for web, but renders them useless for microstocks.
+I used `mogrify` command from [ImageMagic](https://www.imagemagick.org) in order to scale down images and reduce their quality to 90% which is more than enough for web, but renders them useless for microstocks and saves lots of space.
 Also you can host images on Flickr or any other external source.

 ## Step 5.
 New blog setup